-In an earlier tutorial and video, we looked at how to create a website using Alibaba Cloud.
+In an earlier tutorial and video, we looked at How to Build a Website with Alibaba Cloud Web Hosting .
 This involved registering a domain name via Alibaba Cloud, signing up for an Alibaba Cloud Web Hosting package, and then using the Alibaba Cloud DNS product to link the two items together.
 This final step ensured that someone who typed our chosen domain name into their web browser would get to see the pages uploaded to our Web Hosting account.

 In this tutorial, we will look at some other features of the Alibaba Cloud domain name registration, Web Hosting and DNS products that you may find useful.

 Firstly, we will look at how to "transfer in" a domain name.
 Then we'll install WordPress and the WooCommerce add-on as an illustration of how to use a Web Hosting site for e-commerce and content management.
 Then we'll examine some of the advanced Alibaba Cloud DNS settings that can help to improve the performance of a website.